 Welcome to Part 2 of the recap of my recent Paris trip.
 If you missed Part 1 you can go back and read it here.

 Okay, so the plan was to go to Versailles and spend the day in and around the chateau.
-Only problem was, we did not think to set an alarm the night before, and with our jet-lag, we woke up at 1:00 p.m.!
+The only problem was, we did not think to set an alarm the night before, and with our jet lag, we woke up at 1:00 p.m.!
 Scratch Versailles!
 (We have been there, many, many times in any case).

-Seriously, whether you have it for lunch or dinner or any day of the week, it will be served by this man, dressed in full Indian garb who pushes around a cart to each table who has order this meal.
-He dishes it out to you right at your table-side.
+Seriously, whether you have it for lunch or dinner or any day of the week, it will be served by this man, dressed in full Indian garb who pushes around a cart to each table who has ordered this meal.
+He dishes it out to you right at your table side.
 He has been doing it for years and I am not sure he is allowed to leave!

-Right after that, there was a another turf war between some gitane (gypsy) women.
+Right after that, there was another turf war between some gitane (gypsy) women.
 Apparently one of the ladies was not happy that two other (younger and prettier) ladies were hanging out in her hood, so there was a lot of yelling going on in some Eastern European language.
-With all the entertainment, the thirty minute wait went by in no time!
+With all the entertainment, the thirty-minute wait went by in no time!

 The only unfortunate part of our Notre Dame excursion was a group of Americans from New York, but I will post more on that separately!